jasonsbeer/AmigaPCI/TechnicalManual.md

 The PCI Local Bus (PCI herein) is a processor independent, 32 bit expasion bus.
 The AmigaPCI is designed to comply with the PCI Local Bus Revision 2.3 specificiation.
 Each slot supports Universal and +5V cards, as defined in the PCI Local Bus Revision 2.3 specification.
 Like Zorro 2 and Zorro 3, PCI supports auto configuration of devices on power up.
 This allows, via some translation, for the use of Amiga AUTOCONFIG to configure devices at start up.
 This fits well with Amiga OS as PCI devices can be configured as Zorro 3 devices, which function natively with Amiga OS.

-The AmigaPCI PCI Bus is implemented via a MC68040 to PCI bridge using a PCI Bridge ASIC concept.
-The PCI Bridge logic translates data requests from the Motorola MC68040 and PCI devices in order that they may communicate in an effective manner.
+The AmigaPCI PCI Bus is implemented via a MC68040 to PCI Bridge (Local PCI Bridge, herein) using a PCI bridge ASIC concept.
+The Local PCI Bridge logic translates data requests from the Motorola MC68040 and PCI devices in order that they may communicate in an effective manner.

-The PCI Bridge can operate in either AUTOCONFIG mode or software configuration mode.
+The MC68040 Bridge can operate in either AUTOCONFIG mode or software configuration mode.
 This is discussed further in 2.2.

 ### 2.1 Endianness